jcolag/entropy-arbitrage/2025-10-16-firstborn.md

  > **YOG**: I am Yog.
 Why are we speaking?

-While difficult to spot him underneath the prosthetics and goofy voice, you *might* recognize Yog as [Joel Swetow](https://en.wikipedia.org/wiki/Joel_Swetow), who got his start at around this time---relevant to us---previously playing a Cardassian in the **Deep Space Nine** pilot.
+While difficult to spot him underneath the prosthetics and goofy voice, you *might* recognize Yog as {% wiki Joel_Swetow|Joel Swetow|en %}, who got his start at around this time---relevant to us---previously playing a Cardassian in the **Deep Space Nine** pilot.

  > **TROI**: You're up to something.